Proud to be celebrating 170 years in business

 Timescales

 The court’s aim will be to conclude these proceedings within 26 weeks from the date that the local authority makes their application to the court.
 The court will always try to deal with the matter as soon as possible.
+Sometimes it is not possible to conclude the proceedings in 26 weeks and the court can extend the timeline.

-What Should You Do if the Local Authority Ask the Court to Make a Care or Supervision Order in Respect of Your Children?
+What should you do if the local authority ask the court to make a Care or Supervision Order in respect of your children?

 Proceedings involving children will usually be the most stressful time of a parent’s life.
 It is essential that you instruct a professional with expertise in children law to represent your best interests at court.
 We have solicitors and legal executives who deal with care proceedings work on a day to day basis.